Spire Global, Inc. Announces C - GuruFocus.com

-Spire Global, Inc. ( “Spire” or the “Company”) (NYSE: SPIR), a leading provider of space-based data, analytics and space services, today announced the expiration and results of its previously announced exchange offer (the “Offer”) and consent solicitation (the “Consent Solicitation”) relating to its outstanding warrants, consisting of (i) public warrants to purchase shares of Class A Common Stock of the Company, par value $0.0001 per share (the “Class A Common Stock”), which “warrants” trade on the New York Stock Exchange under the symbol “SPIR.WS” and were issued under the warrant agreement dated September 9, 2020 by and between NavSight Holdings, Inc., the Company’s predecessor (“NavSight”) and American Stock Transfer & Trust Company (the “Warrant Agreement”) in connection with NavSight’s initial public offering (“IPO”) (the “Public Warrants”), and (ii) private warrants to purchase shares of Class A Common Stock issued under the Warrant Agreement in a private placement simultaneously with the IPO (the “Private Warrants” and, with the Public Warrants, the “Warrants”).
-The Offer and Consent Solicitation expired at 11:59 p.m., Eastern Time, on December 14, 2022.
+Spire Global, Inc. ( “Spire” or the “Company”) (NYSE: SPIR), a leading provider of space-based data, analytics and space services, today announced the completion of its previously announced exchange offer (the “Offer”) and consent solicitation (the “Consent Solicitation”) relating to its outstanding warrants, consisting of (i) public warrants to purchase shares of Class A Common Stock of the Company, par value $0.0001 per share (the “Class A Common Stock”), which “warrants” trade on the New York Stock Exchange under the symbol “SPIR.WS” and were issued under the warrant agreement dated September 9, 2020 by and between NavSight Holdings, Inc., the Company’s predecessor (“NavSight”) and American Stock Transfer & Trust Company (the “Warrant Agreement”) in connection with NavSight’s initial public offering (“IPO”) (the “Public Warrants”), and (ii) private warrants to purchase shares of Class A Common Stock issued under the Warrant Agreement in a private placement simultaneously with the IPO (the “Private Warrants” and, with the Public Warrants, the “Warrants”).
+With the completion of the Offer and Consent Solicitation, Spire has increased the number of shares of Class A Common Stock available for trading and, following the exchange of untendered Warrants described below, will have eliminated these Warrants and simplified the Company’s capital structure.

-The Company has been advised that 10,020,581 Public Warrants (including 244,331 Public Warrants tendered through guaranteed delivery), or approximately 87% of the outstanding Public Warrants, and 6,600,000 Private Warrants, or 100% of the outstanding Private Warrants, were validly tendered and not validly withdrawn prior to the expiration of the Offer and Consent Solicitation.
-Holders of the Warrants that were validly tendered and not validly withdrawn prior to the expiration of the Offer and Consent Solicitation will receive 0.2 shares of Class A Common Stock in exchange for each Warrant tendered by the holder and exchanged pursuant to the Offer.
-The Company expects to accept all validly tendered Warrants for exchange and settlement on December 19, 2022.
+Holders of the Warrants that were tendered prior to the expiration of the Offer and Consent Solicitation received 0.20 shares of Class A Common Stock in exchange for each Warrant tendered.
+The Company issued 3,311,286 shares of Class A Common Stock in exchange for the Warrants tendered in the Offer.
+The Company also entered into the related amendment to the Warrant Agreement governing the Warrants (the “Warrant Amendment”).

 Deutsche Bank Securities Inc. was the Dealer Manager for the Offer and Consent Solicitation.
 D.F.
 King & Co., Inc. served as the Information Agent for the Offer and Consent Solicitation, and American Stock Transfer & Trust Company served as the Exchange Agent.